Crime & Safety

 Rochelle Park volunteer firefighters and Maywood firefighters responded to the blaze.

-"Crews from Truck 1 and Maywood Truck 17 conducted a primary search and confirmed the home was safely evacuated.
-Engine 2 along with Maywood Engine 19 stretched a second line to the garage area," noted Rochelle Park's Fire Department on social media.
+"Crews from Truck 1 and Maywood Truck 17 conducted a primary search and confirmed the home was safely evacuated," noted Rochelle Park's Fire Department on social media.

 "The fast response from RPFD members as well as our mutual aid partners had the main body of fire quickly knocked down, and command placed the incident under control within 40 minutes of dispatch."

-There were no injuries in the fire, officials said.
+Officials said there were no injuries in the fire.

 The parrot could not be reached for comment.